-Based on the observation of DHC, the number of granular cells after the challenge test in P6 was 61,11% with a higher value than P2 (positive control) of 56.32%.
-However, P6 has a value that is not significantly different from P3, where P3 is 60.56%.
-Then in semi-granular cells, P6 and P2 did not give significantly different results, namely 21.46% and 21.11%.
-Based on the two types of cell percentages, it shows that granular cells play a large role, but when there are unfavorable conditions, these two types of cells will decrease.
+Based on the observation of DHC, the number of granular cells after the challenge test ranged from 18.57-19.94% with a higher value of P3 at 19.94% which was significantly different (p < 0.05) with all treatments.
+Then for semi-granular cells the P6 value of 17.10% has a better value than the other treatments.
+Based on the two types of cell percentages, it shows that granular cells have a large role, but when unfavourable conditions occur, these two types of cells will decrease.
 Granular cells themselves have a function in the process of producing phenoloxidase enzymes which have an important role in the defense system during pathogen attacks.
-The semi-granular cells obtained were 16.18-25.23%, still within the normal range of 13-49% (Johansson et al., 2000).
-While the highest hyaline cells were found in P5 which was 26,34% higher than P2 which was 22.57%.
+The semi-granular cells obtained were 13.50-21.51%, still within the normal range of 13-49% (Johansson et al., 2000).
+While the highest hyaline cells were found in P3 which was 66,56% higher than P2 which was 59.92%.
 The increase in the number of hyaline cells is related to phagocytic activity (Fadillah et al., 2019).
-The relationship between hyaline cells and the phagocytosis process is that hyaline cells are responsible phagocytosing and encapsulating pathogens when foreign bodies enter the shrimp body (Siregar et al., 2024).
+The relationship between hyaline cells and the phagocytosis process is that cells hyaline are responsible for phagocytosing and encapsulating pathogens when foreign bodies enter the shrimp body (Siregar et al., 2024).